wp-plugins/add-to-any/README.txt

 In `footer.php` place the following line of code just before the `</body>` line:
 `<?php wp_footer(); ?>`

-= How can I add both the button and the individual icons to another area of my theme? =
+= How can I add both the universal button and the individual icons to another area of my theme? =

 In the Theme Editor, place this code block where you want the button and individual icons to appear in your theme:

 `<?php if( function_exists('ADDTOANY_SHARE_SAVE_KIT') ) { ADDTOANY_SHARE_SAVE_KIT(); } ?>`

-If you want to customize the shared URL and title for the button and standalone services, use the following code as a template:
+If you want to customize the shared URL and title for the universal button and standalone services, use the following code as a template:

 `<?php if( function_exists('ADDTOANY_SHARE_SAVE_KIT') ) {
 	ADDTOANY_SHARE_SAVE_KIT( array("linkname" => "Example Page", "linkurl" => "http://example.com/page.html") );